Guides / Building Search UI

 }

-Go to your browser, and you’ll see this:
+In your browser, after a page refresh, you’ll see this:

 Getting started 2